 SAFETY AT CAMP

 The safety of our campers, camp families, and staff is our primary concern at Kids Inc Camp.
-We have specific rules and policies that secure your child’s safety during their time at Kids Inc. Our safety policies must be adhered to by staff, parents, and campers at all times in order to ensure the health and safety of everyone at camp.
+We have specific rules and policies that secure your child’s safety during their time at Kids Inc. Please review this page and our Parents Handbook to learn more.

 GENERAL SAFETY

 Only registered camp participants, staff, and registered guests will be permitted on camp property during camp hours.
-We ask parents to respect this policy.
-We have many policies in place to keep everyone safe and healthy at Kids Inc Camp.
-Please check out these highlights and read all of our Policies in the Parents Handbook prior to getting registered.
+We ask parents to respect this policy and always communicate with our office prior to entering the facility during camp hours.
+Please check out these safety highlights and read all of our Policies in the Parents Handbook prior to getting registered.

 AQUATIC SAFETY